Dashron/Roads/README.md

  - You can tie the road to node's standard HTTP Server.
 This will automatically route any HTTP requests to that server into your road.
         ```node
-        // Tie to node's HTTP server
         const roads = require('roads');

-        var road = ...; // See steps 1-4 for road construction
+        var road = ...; // See steps 1 and 2 for road construction
         var server = new roads.Server(road, function (error) {
             console.log('roads encountered an error', error);
         });